MP Estate Planning UK

 Definition of a Trust

-A trust involves three key parties: the Settlor, who creates the trust and transfers assets into it; the Trustee, who is responsible for managing the trust according to its terms; and the Beneficiaries, who receive benefits from the trust.
-Trusts can be either revocable or irrevocable, depending on the Settlor’s wishes and the terms of the trust.
+A trust involves three key parties: the Settlor, who creates the trust and transfers assets into it; the Trustees (minimum of two required), who hold legal ownership and are responsible for managing the trust according to its terms; and the Beneficiaries, who receive benefits from the trust.
+In UK trust law, the primary classification is whether a trust is a lifetime trust (created during the settlor’s lifetime) or a will trust (created through a will and taking effect on death).
+The secondary classification determines how the trust operates:

 Type of TrustKey FeaturesBenefits